 ‘Ensuring research and research environments are equitable and inclusive.’

 Our mission is to strengthen our commitment to researching and promoting appearance diversity in all its forms and intersections, including but not limited to visible difference, size and weight, race, skin colour, age, ability, gender, sexuality, class, and religion.

 Recent CARDIE activities have included producing guides on inclusive staff recruitment and research, and promoting and providing professional development on diversity and inclusion within research and more widely.

 We also offer a monthly reading group to help us improve our skills and awareness of these important issues, and we are currently working on expanding our centre definition of appearance diversity, all with the aim of reducing appearance-based stigma, prejudice and discrimination.

 CAR also supports and promotes best practice in the recruitment, retention and promotion of staff via the Athena SWAN initiative.
 Athena SWAN addresses gender inequalities in science, technology, engineering, maths and medicine in higher education.
-The University and the Department of Applied Sciences achieved the Athena SWAN Bronze Award for gender equality.
+The University and the School of Applied Sciences achieved the Athena SWAN Bronze Award for gender equality.